-The Financial Accounting Standards Board (FASB) issued a revised standard that required that we record compensation expense in the statement of operations for employee stock options using the fair value method beginning on April 1, 2006.
-The adoption of the new standard has had and is expected to continue to have a significant effect on our reported earnings and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to establish the value of stock options.
-As a result, the impact of the new standard in fiscal year 2007 could impair the value of our common stock and result in greater stock price volatility.
+The Financial Accounting Standards Board (FASB) issued a revised standard that requires that we record compensation expense in the statement of operations for employee stock options using the fair value method.
+The adoption of the new standard is expected to have a significant effect on our reported earnings and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to establish the value of stock options.
+As a result, the adoption of the new standard in fiscal year 2007 could impair the value of our common stock and result in greater stock price volatility.